andykamp/FlyMe/README_SOLUTION.md

 ## Choosen approach
 **Client side queries on relevant aiports only**
   - Might not be ideal, but fastest to implement and no server involved
+  - Uses a cors server on heroku to prevent CORS errors

 ## How to use
 Clone repo and run ```yarn && yarn vite ```